COVID-19 UPDATE: We are open! Our team offers consultations via phone, email and video conferencing.

 Motorcyclist Struck and Killed After Pulling Over to Use His Cell Phone:

-Mitchell was an experienced motorcyclist.
+Lawrence was an experienced motorcyclist.
 While travelling on Rt.
-66, he pulled off on to the shoulder to make a cell phone call.
+66 one evening, he pulled off on to the shoulder to make a cell phone call.
 His flashers were on.
-The defendant driver, whose eyes had been dilated by her doctor as part of her treatment for cataracts, was “following the taillights” of the vehicle – Mitchell’s motorcycle.
-She drove on to the shoulder and struck Mitchell.
+The defendant driver, whose eyes had been dilated by her doctor as part of her treatment for cataracts, was “following the taillights” of the vehicle ahead of her – Lawrence's motorcycle.
+She drove onto the shoulder and struck Lawrence.
 He died in the ambulance on the way to the hospital.
-Ed Weiner negotiated an undisclosed settlement, which included the total amount available from insurance policies, as well as some personal assets of the defendant.
+Of behalf of Lawrence's “estate” (heirs), specifically his 4-year-old daughter, Ed Weiner negotiated a confidential settlement in the high six figures, which included the total amount available from insurance policies, as well as some personal assets of the defendant.

 Illegal Left Turn by Rideshare Vehicle Injures Motorcyclist:

 Jimmy had the right of way (green light), while riding his motorcycle through an intersection in Richmond.
 A rideshare driver, travelling in the opposite direction, made an illegal left turn directly in front of Jimmy.
 The collision launched Jimmy into the air.
 He hit the ground and skidded, finally stopping 40 feet from the crash site.
 Jimmy suffered multiple fractures to his thighbone and ankle, which required the surgical insertion of screws and plates, followed by months of physical therapy.
 Jimmy's case was settled at mediation for a significant, confidential sum of money.

 Click here to see our results on behalf of other clients.

 For trustworthy legal advice and aggressive advocacy, reach out to our motorcycle lawyers at (703) 215-9982.
 We are ready to meet with you during a free consultation to discuss your legal options.